 A collection of technical articles, primarily on programming.

 A presentation of various problems and an effective solution for pickling Python collections with non-built-in types as keys and cycles or self references.
 Applies to dictionaries, default dictionaries, ordered dictionaries, sets, and ordered sets, at all levels of the pickle and cPickle protocol, in Python 2 and 3.
-The entirety of the implementation is available as an open source package python-restorable-collections.

 I investigate the performance of several Collatz sequence generation algorithms through profiling Clojure code, inspired by Project Euler Problem 14 (no spoilers as I won’t show the solution number in this article, however, if you run the code you will get the solution as the return value).
 My approach focuses on the number of specific operations of interest rather than clock time (but clock figures are also discussed).

 Automating tree and graph visualisation unit tests in Python and Django

 Django application import and missed class_prepared signals

 Due to opaque application loading semantics within the Django i18n code, several model classes may be imported before a

 class_prepared signal listener connects, resulting in missing the signal entirely.
 Specifically, connecting to this signal from an application which appears first in